tomibiro/DockerConfigsForDASTTesting/README.md

 Load the Groovy script executor:
 - copy the groovy script loader osgi module to the /groovy_script_runner folder.
 This folder is mounted to the containers /opt/liferay/deploy folder.
 It will start automatically.

+Usage of Prometheus:
+- The docker-compose.yml file contains the Prometheus container that starts automatically.
+- It can be used for monitoring the containers' health.
+- Use according to the following url: https://docs.docker.com/engine/daemon/prometheus/#open-the-prometheus-dashboard